noahehall/multicloud/providers/aws/services/database/neptune.md

 - fully managed serverless graph database for highly connected, multi-layered datasets
 - workloads in which the relationships or connections between data points are as important as the data points themselves, and where the questions you want to ask of the data require leveraging those connections.
 - bookmark
-  - skillbuilder > Getting Started with Neptune > How Do I Create a Neptune Cluster in the AWS Management Console?
+  - skillbuilder > Getting Started with Neptune > How Do I Use Neptune with AWS CloudFormation?

 ## my thoughts